Toromyx/karlsruhe-garbage-calendar/README.md

 # Karlsruhe Garbage Calendar

 Take a look at <https://web6.karlsruhe.de/service/abfall/akal/akal.php>.
-Isn't it nice to check this page every few weeks because of irregularities in the recurring collection dates?
-This repository tries to remedy that problem by providing an iCalendar server.
+I developed this application before an iCalendar download was provided.
+Now this library still exists because the ics download does not seem to regard exceptions to the recurring rules.

 ## Usage